 \textbf{Design Pattern 5 - Use domain-specific prompting strategies:} Outside of standard prompt engineering techniques, most systems use a custom prompting strategy depending on their task.
-These methods help steer the outputs from LLMs into something usable for the end goal while also minimizing the output ambiguity that may come from trying different prompts.
-As an example: Graphologue~\cite{jiang2023graphologue}, which is designed to turn text-based responses from LLMs into graphical diagrams, uses prompting techniques to have the models annotate entities and relationships within their outputs to create the diagrams in real time.
+These methods help steer the outputs from LLMs into something usable for the end goal while also minimizing the output ambiguity that may arise in trying different prompts.
+As an example, Graphologue~\cite{jiang2023graphologue}, which is designed to turn text-based responses from LLMs into graphical diagrams, uses prompting techniques to have models annotate entities and relationships within their outputs to create diagrams in real-time.
 Coding Steps~\cite{kazemitabaar2023studying}, a web-based application to help novices learn Python, prompts models with static examples, then user code, then the user prompt, to ensure that the level of output is appropriate for beginners.
-These strategies allow designers to implement the task conceptual model for the users and consequently allow users to assume task-specific system mental models.
-The corresponding tenet is that \textit{Users would favor having a system mental model and actions [T6].}
+These strategies allow designers to implement conceptual tasks for users and consequently allow them to build task-specific system mental models.
+The corresponding tenet is that, \textit{Users favor working with a system mental model leading to actions when working within a defined task domain [T6].}

-\textbf{Design Pattern 6 - Allow for manual control of the output} Many systems afford users the opportunity to manually edit the outputs and interactions with LLMs.
-Since a lot of LLM-enabled systems are built for exploration and ideation, direct manipulation can help users better incorporate their values and intentions into the model.
-Oftentimes, manual editing is introduced when one output is used as input to another LLM.
+\textbf{Design Pattern 6 - Allow manual control of output}: Many systems afford users the opportunity to manually edit the outputs and interactions with LLMs.
+Since many LLM-enabled systems are built for exploration and ideation, direct manipulation can help users better incorporate their values and intentions into the model.
+Oftentimes, manual editing is introduced when one output serves as input to another LLM.
 For instance, while LIDA~\cite{dibia2023lida}, a tool for generating visualizations and infographics, prompts an LLM to output goals for dataset exploration, users are also allowed to enter their own goals and adjust the model's suggestions.
 Likewise, Mirror~\cite{xu2023mirror} -- an NLI for data querying and summarization -- gives users the ability to edit the SQL queries generated by a pre-trained code model to add human expertise.
-These features align with the tenet \textit{If tasks are well-defined, people prefer dedicated interfaces over dynamic interfaces [T7].}
+These features align with the tenet, \textit{If tasks are well-defined, people prefer dedicated interfaces over dynamic interfaces [T7].}